As marketers, we have to justify our successes, and the most comprehensive way to do that is with marketing reporting.

 One thing to note: If you’re connecting to a Google property, the connector will mostly likely be free.
 Other connectors from third-party companies may not be free.
 For example, Supermetrics comes with free templates to easily and quickly create new reports.
 If you only wish to run Google Analytics reports, you can connect to Data Studio for free.

-How to Connect Marketing Platforms to Google Data Studio
+How to connect your marketing platforms to Google Data Studio

 Like everything else with Data Studio, it’s pretty straightforward to add a connector.
 Simply log into your Data Studio account, and navigate to DATA SOURCES.
 Then, follow the below instructions: